Cosmological FLRW phase transitions under exponential corrected entropy: A glance of entropic cosmology for exponential correction of the entropy

 However, the inclusion of a deformation parameter $\alpha$ through the exponential correction for the entropy in the modified cosmological model introduces systematic deviations from the standard expansion history.
 For $\alpha > 0$, the predicted distance modulus is shifted upward at intermediate redshifts, corresponding to a reduced expansion rate in the past.
 Conversely, negative values ($\alpha < 0$) yield lower distance moduli, consistent with a more rapid past expansion.
 These shifts are within the sensitivity of current supernova datasets, making Pantheon+ an effective probe of departures from $\Lambda$CDM (see Fig. \ref{fig6}).

-Importantly, such modifications can have implications for the ongoing tension with $H_0$.
+Importantly, such modifications can affect the ongoing tension with $H_0$.
 The SH0ES calibration yields $H_0 \approx 73\ \text{km s}^{-1}\text{Mpc}^{-1}$, significantly higher than the Planck 2018 value of $H_0 \approx 67.4\ \text{km s}^{-1}\text{Mpc}^{-1}$.
 Positive values of $\alpha$, which reduce the effective expansion rate at higher redshifts, could potentially ease this discrepancy by reconciling the local and early-universe determinations of $H_0$.
 Conversely, negative $\alpha$ values would exacerbate the tension.

-Thus, the analysis highlights that even small departures from $\Lambda$CDM may leave detectable imprints in the supernova Hubble diagram, and that constraints on $\alpha$ from Pantheon+ and complementary probes (BAO, CMB, and cosmic chronometers) are crucial to assess whether such models can alleviate the $H_0$ tension or if the discrepancy points to more fundamental new physics.
+Thus, the analysis highlights that even minor departures from $\Lambda$CDM may leave detectable imprints in the supernova Hubble diagram, and that constraints on $\alpha$ from Pantheon+ and complementary probes (BAO, CMB, and cosmic chronometers) are crucial to assess whether such models can alleviate the $H_0$ tension or if the discrepancy points to more fundamental new physics.